-Our Yarning will give children access to stories written by Aboriginal people, reflecting the diversity of their lived experience.
+Our Yarning will give children access to stories written by Aboriginal people, reflecting the diversity of their lived experiences.
 Our aim is to fill the library with 500 books, a number research shows is an optimum starting point to cover reading levels and children’s interest so they can create lifelong habits of reading.

 Written by Aboriginal people for stronger communities

-The stories will reflect the many and varied identities and lives of Aboriginal and Torres Strait Islander people, including people living in urban, rural and remote Australia, giving children the opportunity to see their own experiences mirrored on the pages of the books, which will be colourful, engaging learning resources.
+The stories reflect the many and varied identities and lives of Aboriginal and Torres Strait Islander people, including people living in urban, rural and remote Australia, giving children the opportunity to see their own experiences mirrored on the pages of the books, which will be colourful, engaging learning resources.